maczniak/dev_diary/reading/fluent_python.md

  exception would be raised here (`list(res)`) as the implicit `next()` call tried to retrieve the corresponding return value from the iterator.<br>
-Futures are essential components in the internals of `concurrent.futures` and of `asyncio`, ut as users of these libraries we sometimes don't see them.
+Futures are essential components in the internals of `concurrent.futures` and of `asyncio`, but as users of these libraries we sometimes don't see them.
 As of Python 3.4, there are two classes named `Future` in the standard library:
  `concurrent.futures.Future` and `asyncio.Future`.
 This is similar to the `Deferred` class in Twisted, the `Future` class in Tornado, and `Promise`